 Ex-White House comms director Hope Hicks visits Manhattan DA’s office as Trump probe intensifies

-Ex-White House Communications Director Hope Hicks visited the Manhattan district attorney’s office on Monday as prosecutors’ criminal probe into the former president intensifies.
+NEW YORK — Ex-White House communications director Hope Hicks visited the Manhattan district attorney’s office on Monday as prosecutors’ criminal probe into the former president intensifies.

 The Daily News spotted the longtime Trump aide leaving the office with her lawyer at around 4:50 p.m.
 She rushed into a waiting SUV and declined to take questions.